mmolina2/mmolina2/README.md

-## Hi there 👋

 <!--
 **mmolina2/mmolina2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-# Hi, I'm Maria! 👋

-I'm a student at the University of Notre Dame studying Finance.

-## About Me
-- 🎓 Currently taking Introduction to Data Science
-- 🌱 Learning Python, pandas, and data visualization
-- 📫 How to reach me: mmolina2@nd.edu

 ## Interests
 - [Add a few of your interests or hobbies]